Fort Buchanan Strengthens Collective Security with Antiterrorism Proclamation

 |0

-This work, Fort Buchanan Strengthens Collective Security with Antiterrorism Proclamation [Image 2 of 2], by David Hernandez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort Buchanan Strengthens Collective Security with Antiterrorism Proclamation, by Carlos Cuebas and David Hernandez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.